benfriedman97/C-Programming/Distance/README.md

+# Point Interface for X-Y Coordinate Pairs
-Interface to a x-y coordinate pair object.
-Can get the distance between two points, swap poitns, and determine if 3 points are collinear.
+Can get the distance between two points, swap points, and determine if 3 points are collinear.
+The example main program and output demonstrate the collinear determination function.